Lowenfield v. Phelps

 Lowenfield v.
-Phelps, 484 U.S. 231 (1988), is a United States Supreme Court case in which the Court held that the two jury polls and the supplemental charge did not impermissibly coerce the jury to return a death sentence, and that the death sentence does not violate the Eighth Amendment simply because the single statutory "aggravating circumstance" found by the jury duplicates an element of the underlying offense of first-degree murder.
+Phelps, 484 U.S. 231 (1988), is a United States Supreme Court case.
+The Court held that the two jury polls and the supplemental charge did not unlawfully pressure the jury to give a death sentence.
+The Court also stated that the death sentence does not violate the Eighth Amendment.
+This is simply because the single statutory "aggravating circumstance" found by the jury duplicates an element of the underlying offense of first-degree murder.

 Background

 In 1984, Leslie Lowenfield, a Guyanese immigrant welder, was convicted of the 1982 killing of his girlfriend, a sheriff's deputy, and four members of her family, including a 4-year-old girl.

 Opinion of the court

 The court, in an opinion by Chief Justice Rehnquist, held that the trial judge's polling of the jury and supplemental Allen instruction did not coerce the jury to return a verdict of guilty.
 The Court also rejected a challenge that Louisiana's death penalty statute did not sufficiently narrow the category of defendants who are eligible for the death penalty.
-The aggravating circumstance in the case, intentionally killing more than one person was found by the jury in the guilt phase after returning 3 first degree murder verdicts.
+The aggravating circumstance in the case, intentionally killing more than one person was found by the jury in the guilt phase after returning three first-degree murder verdicts.